chodizzle/price-tracker/README.md

 # Commodity Price Tracker

-A web application that displays price trends for common commodities (milk and eggs) using data from the USDA API.
+A web application that displays price trends for various commodities using data from the USDA and EIA APIs.
+The application tracks both agricultural products (milk and eggs) and energy commodities (crude oil, gasoline, and natural gas).

 ## Setup Instructions